Darien, Connecticut: Connecticut State Senate

+Connecticut House of Representatives

 Education

-Darien is served by the Darien Public Schools, and Darien High School was ranked No. 1 in the "U.S. News Best High Schools in Connecticut" in 2019.
+Darien High School was ranked No. 1 in the "U.S. News Best High Schools in Connecticut" in 2019.
 The school also ranked in the top 150 in the national rankings, and in the top 50 in STEM high schools in the United States.
 Darien has five elementary schools: Hindley School, Holmes School, Ox Ridge School, Royle School, and Tokeneke School.
 A $27 million addition was completed in 2000 to the town's middle school, Middlesex Middle School, and a new $73 million campus for Darien High School was completed in the fall of 2005.
 Darien sports teams go by the name of the "Blue Wave".

-The Connecticut State Department of Education has ranked the Darien Public Schools district in its highest-rated District Reference Group, A (formerly the Educational Reference Group A), which consists of the nine most affluent and low-need-for-extra-assistance districts among the 162 school districts in Connecticut.
-Also included are the elite New Canaan, Westport, Wilton, Weston, Easton, Redding, and Ridgefield school districts.

-In June 2012, 24/7 Wall St. ranked Darien as the 10th wealthiest school district in the United States.

 Pear Tree Point School, originally named Plumfield School, was a private school on Long Neck, educating students in pre-kindergarten through Grade 5.
 The school was closed in summer 2018.

 Media

-Darien is served by a local print/online weeklies, the Darien Times, four exclusively online local news websites, Darienite, HamletHub Darien, the Darien Patch and The Daily Voice, Darien.
+Darien is served by a local print/online weeklies, the Darien Times, four exclusively online local news websites, Darienite, HamletHub Darien, the Darien Patch, and The Daily Voice, Darien.
 A monthly magazine known as New Canaan and Darien Magazine is also published covering Darien, New Canaan, and Rowayton (a section of the city of Norwalk).
 Sound Watch Magazine. is another monthly publication, founded in 2019, dedicated to local news and history of the area.
 Most public meetings are filmed and broadcast live, and recorded for later broadcast by Cablevision's Channel 79 Government Access.